maxbarltrop/desk-booking-tool-front/README.md

 # desk-booking-tool-front
  The desk booking tool is a React App that I made along with one other coworker over a co-op term in early 2020.
-The backend code is in a separate repository.

- It won't npm run start as all the company tags had to be removed, but it utilizes a calendar module, allows for file uploading, and uses some jQuery in an interesting way.
+ It won't build after removing the company tags and backend functionality, but it utilizes a calendar module, allows for file uploading, and applies jQuery to do some powerful DOM manipulation.

  The goal was to create
  a tool for employees at the company to book desks to be able to return